After five centuries, Paris Tour St-Jacques opens to public

 It opened to the public for the first time in 2012, during France's annual Heritage weekend when visitors are invited inside public buildings of cultural and historical significance.

-This year, the city of Paris granted a local association an exceptional permit to organize summertime visits from Friday to Sunday until Sept 15.
+This year, the city of Paris granted a local association an exceptional permit to organise summertime visits from Friday to Sunday until Sept 15.

 "We would like it to be open for a longer period each year," said Remi Riviere, head of the association.
 "If we get a lot of visitors this summer and nobody jumps from the terrace then hopefully the city will give us the green light."